marcus-waldman/Autumn/doc/uiux-design-principles.md

 - Recognition that each project builds the user's capabilities
 - Acknowledgment of growth and increasing sophistication over time

-### 13. Fairness in Scientific Discourse
+### 13. Evidence-Based Design
-- Counterevidence presented must reflect the field's consensus, not cherry-picked contrarian examples
+- Present scientific consensus fairly, not cherry-picked examples
-- Synthesis of multiple studies to represent the weight of evidence accurately
+- Synthesize multiple studies to represent weight of evidence
-- Clear hierarchy of evidence strength (RCTs > quasi-experimental > observational > case studies)
+- Maintain clear hierarchy of evidence strength
-- Transparent about when evidence is mixed or contested within the field
+- Be transparent about mixed or contested findings
-- Meta-analyses and systematic reviews prioritized over individual studies
-- Acknowledgment when challenging based on limited or conflicting evidence

-### 14. Humility Without Deference
-- Recognition that social and behavioral sciences deal with constructed realities, not universal laws
-- Acknowledgment that current understanding may not hold true across all contexts or future times
-- Respectful challenging that honors the user's domain expertise and lived experience
-- Language that suggests possibilities rather than prescribes truths: "Current evidence suggests..." rather than "Studies prove..."
-- Explicit recognition of cultural, temporal, and contextual limitations of existing research
-- Balance between scientific skepticism and respect for emerging or unconventional hypotheses

 ## Emotional Design Goals